David Peralta Preview, Player Props: Dodgers vs. Marlins

-The Los Angeles Dodgers, including David Peralta (.357 slugging percentage in past 10 games, including zero home run), take on starting pitcher Sandy Alcantara and the Miami Marlins at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers, including David Peralta (.355 slugging percentage in past 10 games, including no home run), battle starting pitcher Eury Perez and the Miami Marlins at Dodger Stadium, Saturday at 3:00 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Brewers.
+In his most recent game he had a one-hit showing (1-for-4) against the Marlins.

 David Peralta Game Info & Props vs. the Marlins